 Moonee Ponds Creek, Strathmore and Oak Park

-To find out more visit Reimagining Your Moonee Ponds Creek.
+To find out more, visit Reimagining Your Moonee Ponds Creek.

 Arnolds Creek, Melton West

-We have now completed works to reimagine a 1.4 kilometre section of Arnolds Creek in Melton West.
+in 2021, we completed works to reimagine a 1.4 kilometre section of Arnolds Creek in Melton West.
 The project included removing the concrete channel and existing stormwater pipe to create a natural waterway, and planting native plants.